hezhaobin/PHO5_evolve/docs/README-reconciliation.md

 ## Notes

+### [07 fev 2018]

+I found out that the save whole tree as image option under File menu doesn't save the bootstrap values (in green font) even though they are displayed in the viewport.
+I tried to use the save current view as image option, which does preserve the green bootstrap values, but wouldn't allow me to resize and capture the whole tree (the y-axis is over the screen range).
+Instead, I decide to remove the text about the bootstrap values from the legend.

 ### [6 dec 2017] Added Ncra sequences (2)

 I appended 2 _N. crassa_ homologs to the alignment and redid PhyML reconstruction and Notung.
 The event score changed from yesterday's notes, but the broad conclusion didn't.